 AVN2003 – Avionics Communication Systems

 This course is a complete study of electronic communication theory, with a focus on aircraft communications.
 Students will study AM and FM modulation, transmitters, and receivers.
 These knowledge areas are then applied to avionics specifically as the students learn about HF com, VHF com, and satellite communications/in-flight entertainment systems.
-Students will also be trained on basic com test equipment, particularly the spectrum analyzer.
-Upon successful completion of this course, students should be able to exhibit basic knowledge and skills in communication and fiber optics, operational checkout and troubleshooting, as well as an understanding of common aviation com systems.

-AVN2004 – Navigation and Instrumentation | 4 Semester Credit Hours
+AVN2004 – Navigation And Instrumentation

-AVN2007 – Unmanned Aerial Systems and Robotics | 4 Semester Credit Hours
+AVN2007 – Unmanned Aerial Systems And Robotics